lozzahax/lozzax-mobile-wallet/README.md

 # Lozzax Wallet

-The Lozzax Wallet was originally Forked from Oxen Wallet.
+The Lozzax Wallet was originally Forked from Lozzax Wallet.

 ## Build